 Currently, The Sonder Project is developing one community farm in Burkina Faso, which was initiated in 2018.
-The farm is approximately 11 acres in size and has 143 members representing 1,258 people.
+The farm is approximately 11 acres in size and has 100+ members supporting over 500 people.
 It uses solar-powered irrigation and is capable of producing crops three times a year – whereas traditional rain-fed farming is capable of only one.
 The farm is managed by a local leadership committee made up of an equal number of men and women, and is supported by Sonder Project staff.
-We’re proud to report that 78% of the staff members are women!
+We’re proud to report that 78% of the farm’s members are women!
 Due to cultural norms, women are far less likely than men to own land.
 As a result, our community farm provides much-needed economic opportunity for women.

 SONDER FARM UPDATES